 2-week adventure in Botswana: My wildlife and camping adventure Itinerary

 Before I booked the trip with a local Belgian agency, I didn’t really know too much about Botswana.
-I knew it was located in Southern Africa, that it’s home of the Okavango Delta, and that’s about it.
+I knew it was located in Southern Africa, that it’s home to the Okavango Delta, and that’s about it.
 During two weeks, I learned and experienced Botswana.
 And you can discover it here with me!

 Top of Africa in Johannesburg